'Hello, Annabel,' said James cheerfully. 'I've…'

 'Al's got a girlfriend; she's called Violet, and they seem to be pretty serious.
 They've been together for years, since Vi was fifteen, in fact.
 Lily's living in Wales, on Anglesea.
 Unlike me, she stuck with … hockey, and she plays for a local team.
 She's just got herself a new boyfriend, Andy Jones.
-He's older than me, and he's got a two-year old son.
+He's older than me, and he's got a son who'll be four very soon.
 Mum and Dad don't know about him yet.
 It's going to be fun when Dad finds out.

 I was in mid-flow when one of the café staff cleared the table and began scrubbing it clean despite our presence.

 Looking around, I realised that the place was full.
-There were were no empty tables and we we'd been finished for a while.
-As we weren't eating or drinking; they were trying to tell us that they wanted our table.
+There were no empty tables and we we'd been finished for a while.
+As we weren't eating or drinking; they were trying to tell us that they wanted us to leave.

 'We'd better go,' I said.